paudeldileep/dicomImageSlides/README.md

     * Please add DICOM images (.dcm)to slide from your local storage(device)
     * Images are not sent to server and accessed using temporary local URL
-    * Sometimes app crashes while scrolling down each image on a slide (advised to wait 10-15 sec before scrolling on a slide)
+    * Random app crashes while scrolling down each image on a slide (advised to wait 10-15 sec before scrolling on a slide)
     * Because of local object URL the downloaded files are also not actual .dcm (but the code work fine with image URLs pulled from server)
-    *

 ### Dependencies